 Even Airbnb mentions on their website that listings on their website that have quality photos are more likely to get more bookings, so get those pictures updated as soon as possible!

-If you would like tips on how to take your own photos of your rental property, check out our blog post here.
+If you would like to take your own photos of your rental property, check out Hero Image Framework video training.

 2. Make Your Listing Description Skimmable

 The second thing you need to look at is your current listing description and copy.
 Let’s face it, no one reading your descriptions is going to read every word on the page.
 In fact, most people are just going to look at your pictures before they book your property, which is why your photos are your #1 priority.

 So, what can you do?
 Make it skimmable!
 Use headings and bold text throughout your description copy so that people’s eye naturally goes to key areas of information or features they might be interested in.
 Try to tell a story with your words and explain why someone should choose your vacation rental.

 One of the first things I notice with vacation rentals is how they describe their property.
 If you’re not much of a writer, that’s okay too!
 At the very least, try to list out clearly specific features of your listing.

 Alternatively, you could always hire an airbnb copywriter to whip up some copy for you.
 This is a great option if you’re concerned with SEO or higher conversion rates.
 Typically, writers will keep these key features in mind when writing your descriptions for you.

 3. Write Your Guests a Review